 The course closed for an 18-month renovation by Arizona-based Andy Staples at the start of 2016 and this reputed five million dollar upgrade involved the rebuilding of tees, bunkers and greens, the re-turfing of fairways and the installation of new drainage.
 An important part of the improvement programme was the preservation of the original Willie Park Jnr holes at the 2nd, 3rd, 7th, 10th, 11th, and 18th.

-Highlight holes on the refurbished layout include the left doglegged par five 4th (rated stroke index 1, with water to the left of a fairway that plays to a domed green), the wonderful short par fours at holes 9, 10 and 14, and the par five 17th which features a raised, square-shaped putting surface with a crowned centre to throw off imprecise approach shots.
+Highlight holes on the refurbished layout include the left doglegged par five 4th (rated stroke index 1, with water to the left of a fairway that plays to a domed green), the wonderful short par fours at holes 9, 10 and 14, and the par five 17th which features a raised, square-shaped putting surface with a crowned center to throw off imprecise approach shots.

 Some of my golf friends who have played many of the world’s finest courses on multiple continents have been discussing what will be the next direction of golf course design.
 During the building of so many courses in 1970-1990 by the likes of Pete Dye, Jack Nicklaus, Tom Fazio, etc., there was a premium based on building courses that were difficult.
 Many of these courses came with the tag line of “championship” in order to sell houses in a new housing development where “championship” implied they could host a significant tournament or only really “good” golfers were members there due to their difficulty.